Down Comforter 101: What is Fill Power?

-Soft, cozy and luxurious, the Down comforter is the capstone of the perfect bed setup.
-Warm but not too hot, snuggly but not too hefty, the right Down Duvet transforms your bed into a cloud of comfort.
+Soft, cozy and luxurious, the down comforter is the capstone of the perfect bed setup.
+Warm but not too hot, snuggly but not too hefty, the right Down Duvet Insert transforms your bed into a cloud of comfort.

-The most important thing to consider when buying a Down Duvet is Fill Power, which is essentially a measurement of how fluffy the Down is.
-The higher the Down Fill Power, the better the blanket.
-Fill Power is expressed as a value, usually in the hundreds, equal to the number of cubic inches one ounce of that particular type of Down Fills.
-(For example, one ounce of 600 Fill Power Down will take up 600 square inches of space, while 700 Fill Power will take up 700 square inches.)
+The most important thing to consider when buying a Down Duvet Insert is fill power, which is essentially a measurement of how fluffy the down is.
+The higher the down fill power, the better the blanket.
+Fill power is expressed as a value, usually in the hundreds, equal to the number of cubic inches one ounce of that particular type of down fills.
+(For example, one ounce of 600 fill power down will take up 600 square inches of space, while 700 fill power will take up 700 square inches.)
 It’s a measurement of volume.

 You’ll also need to consider your climate and how you like to sleep.
 Most Down Duvet Inserts – including ours – come in lightweight and all season varieties.
 The difference here is amount of fill (in ounces).
-All season Duvets have more of the same high Fill Power Down than their lightweight compatriots, making them warm enough for frigid winter nights without being heavy and suffocating.
+All season duvet inserts have more of the same high fill power down than their lightweight compatriots, making them warm enough for frigid winter nights without being heavy and suffocating.

 Finally, you’ll also want to look for a baffle box design, which means the duvet is loosely quilted in a grid pattern to keep the filling evenly distributed throughout the comforter.
 This allows the down to reach its maximum loft, but keeps it all from sliding to the bottom.